Jewels and Stones (via Leetcode)¶

 In the code below, the set represents an O(n) space complexity and the variable is an O(1) space complexity.

-so my code has an O(m) time complexity.
+I iterate over each element in S so my code has an O(m) time complexity.

 # assign each letter in J to be a value in a Python set